IDAES/idaes-pse/docs/user_guide/components/property_model/physical_param.rst

 Physical Parameter Blocks serve as a central location for linking to a property package, and contain all the parameters and indexing sets used by a given property package.

-The role of the PhysicalParameterBlock class is to set up the references required by the rest of the IDAES framework for constructing instances of StateBlocks and attaching these to the PhysicalParameter block for ease of use.
-This allows other models to be pointed to the PhysicalParameter block in order to collect the necessary information and to construct the necessary StateBlocks without the need for the user to do this manually.
+The role of the :ref:`PhysicalParameterBlock Class<technical_specs/core/physical_property_class:PhysicalParameterBlock Class>` is to set up the references required by the rest of the IDAES framework for constructing instances of :ref:`StateBlocks<user_guide/components/property_model/state_block:State Block>` and attaching these to the PhysicalParameterBlock for ease of use.
+This allows other models to be pointed to the PhysicalParameterBlock in order to collect the necessary information and to construct the necessary StateBlocks without the need for the user to do this manually.

-Physical Parameter Blocks form the core of any property package in the IDAES modeling framework.
-Specifically, the IDAES modeling framework looks for a number of attributes in the PhysicalParameterBlock to inform the construction of other components.
+The IDAES modeling framework looks for a number of attributes in the PhysicalParameterBlock to inform the construction of other components.
 These attributes include:

 * state_block_class - a pointer to the associated class that should be called when constructing StateBlocks.
 This should only be set by the property package developer.
 * phase_list - a Pyomo Set object defining the valid phases of the mixture of interest.